ricardoklein/ansible-centos-base/README.md

 Requirements
 ------------

-I suggest you to set the variable "ansible_centos_base__hostname" so you will have your hostname set up, but you can live with the default vaule "localhost".
-But it is required to you to set up "ansible_centos_base__authorized_keys" with at least one ssh key, multiline is allowed.
+It is required to set up "ansible_centos_base__authorized_keys" with at least one ssh key, multiline is allowed.
+I want to change this and allow you to use a "install user" for setup and then add all your admin users.

 Role Variables
 --------------

-### The machine hostname (to set its hostname)
-        ansible_centos_base__hostname: localhost

 ### The user to be configured and used by ansible
-        ansible_centos_base__username: ansible
+        ansible_centos_base__username: centos

 ### Default system timezone
         ansible_centos_base__timezone: 'America/Sao_Paulo'